-Grounds for Terminating Assistance: includes if the Authority determines that the family fails to disclose to the Authority any HUD or other official notification it has received regarding discrepancies in the amount or verification of family income or for any Housing Choice (Section 8) Voucher related issue.
+The family fails to disclose to the Authority any HUD or other official notification it has received regarding discrepancies in the amount or verification of family income or for any Housing Choice (Section 8) Voucher related issue.

 The Authority may also deny the request of a participating family to add a household member if that person is found to be ineligible for assistance after a review of the above criteria.